Marian1309/PropertyPulse/README.md

 ### 4. Create a `.env` file

-Create a `.env` file in the root directory and add the environment variables as shown in the `.env` file.
+Create a `.env` file in the root directory and add the environment variables as shown in the `.env.example` file.

 ### 5. Run the application